syncfusion-content/flutter-docs/Flutter/cartesian-charts/technical-indicators.md

 ## Adding Technical indicator into Chart

-To render any indicator, add it to the [`TechnicalIndicators`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TechnicalIndicators-class.html) collection using the indicators in [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart-class.html).The following properties can be used to customize the appearance:
+To render any indicator, add it to the [`TechnicalIndicators`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TechnicalIndicators-class.html) collection using the indicators in [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart-class.html).The following properties are used to customize the appearance:

 * [`isVisible`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TechnicalIndicators/isVisible.html) - To check the visibility of the indicator.
 * [`period`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TechnicalIndicators/period.html)- Used to indicates the moving average period.